Jorineg/ibhelm-dashboard/SETUP_INSTRUCTIONS.md

 Open your browser to `http://localhost:5173`

+### 7. Create a Test User

+Before you can log in, you need to create a user in Supabase:

+1. Go to your Supabase dashboard
+2. Navigate to **Authentication** → **Users**
+3. Click **Add User**
+4. Enter an email address and create a password
+5. Click **Create User**

-### 7. Test Login
+### 8. Test Login

-1. Click "Sign in with Google"
-2. You should be redirected to Google's OAuth consent screen
+1. Enter your email address on the login page
+2. Click "Send Magic Link"
-3. Authorize the app
+3. Check your email inbox for the magic link
+4. Click the link in the email
-4. You should be redirected back to the dashboard
+5. You should be redirected to the dashboard

 ## Troubleshooting